tweag/monad-bayes/docs/source/usage.md

 newtype Integrator a = Integrator {getCont :: Cont Double a}
 ```

-This `MonadSample` instance interprets a probabilistic program as a numerical integrator.
+This `MonadDistribution` instance interprets a probabilistic program as a numerical integrator.
 For a nice explanation, see [this blog post](https://jtobin.io/giry-monad-implementation).

 `Integrator a` is isomorphic to `(a -> Double) -> Double`.
 A program `model` of type `Integrator a` will take a function `f` and calculate {math}`E_{p}[f] = \int f(x)*p(x)` where {math}`p` is the density of `model`.